More than 1000 successful waterproofing projects

 Depending on your foundation structure, we might need to release the excess water from the hollow walls or install a sump pump.
 Our experts will offer you the best solution for your case.

 Every foundation has its expiration date.
 Most of them tend to leak every 10-15 years because of Toronto’s climate and rainfalls.
-Willfix’s team of professionals can help you identify the issue and eliminate any problems with the foundation’s structure — even in the toughest cases.
+Willfix’s team of professionals can help you identify the issue and eliminate any problems with the foundation’s structure: from foundation crack repair to the toughest cases.

 Foundation repair is vital every 10-15 years.
 Microcracks are barely notable at first sight but may quickly lead to a dangerous increase in humidity and toxic mold growth.